muety/telepush/README.md

 If you develop those thoughts further, this could potentially __replace any kind of e-mail notifications__ - be it the message that someone has answered to your __forum post__, your favorite game is __now on sale at Steam__, and so on.
 It's __lightweight and easy__, unlike e-mails that have way too much overhead.

 ## How to run it?
-You can either set up your own instance or use mine, which is running at [https://apps.muetsch.io/middleman](https://apps.muetsch.io/middleman).
+You can either set up your own instance or use mine, which is running at [https://apps.muetsch.io/webhook2telegram](https://apps.muetsch.io/webhook2telegram).
 The hosted instance only allows for a maximum of 240 requests per recipient per day.
 If you want to set this up on your own, do the following.
 You can either run the bot in long-polling- or webhook mode.
 For production use the latter option is recommended for [various reasons](https://core.telegram.org/bots/webhooks).
 However, you'll need a server with a static IP and s (self-signed) SSL certificate.
 1. Make sure you have the Go >= 1.13 installed.
 2. `export GO111MODULE=on`
-3. `go get github.com/n1try/telegram-middleman-bot`
+3. `go get github.com/muety/webhook2telegram`
-4. `cd $GOPATH/src/github.com/n1try/telegram-middleman-bot`
+4. `cd $GOPATH/src/github.com/muety/webhook2telegram`
 5. `go build`

 ### Using long-polling mode
-1. `./telegram-middleman-bot --token <TOKEN_YOU_GOT_FROM_BOTFATHER> --port 8080` (of course you can use a different port)
+1. `./webhook2telegram --token <TOKEN_YOU_GOT_FROM_BOTFATHER> --port 8080` (of course you can use a different port)

 ### Using webhook mode
-1. If you don't have an official, verified certificate, create one doing `openssl req -newkey rsa:2048 -sha256 -nodes -keyout middleman.key -x509 -days 365 -out middleman.pem` (the CN must match your server's IP address)
+1. If you don't have an official, verified certificate, create one doing `openssl req -newkey rsa:2048 -sha256 -nodes -keyout bot.key -x509 -days 365 -out bot.pem` (the CN must match your server's IP address)
 2. Tell Telegram to use webhooks to send updates to your bot. `curl -F "url=https://<YOUR_DOMAIN_OR_IP>/api/updates" -F "certificate=@<YOUR_CERTS_PATH>.pem" https://api.telegram.org/bot<TOKEN_YOU_GOT_FROM_BOTFATHER>/setWebhook`
-3. `./telegram-middleman-bot --token <TOKEN_YOU_GOT_FROM_BOTFATHER> --mode webhook --certPath middleman.pem --keyPath middleman.key --port 8443 --useHttps` (of course you can use a different port)
+3. `./webhook2telegram --token <TOKEN_YOU_GOT_FROM_BOTFATHER> --mode webhook --certPath bot.pem --keyPath bot.key --port 8443 --useHttps` (of course you can use a different port)

 Alternatively, you can also use a __reverse proxy__ like _nginx_ or [_Caddy_](https://caddyserver.com) to handle encryption.
 In that case you would set the `mode` to _webhook_, but `useHttps` to _false_ and your bot wouldn't need any certificate.